jerome-f/SparsePro/README.md

 # SparsePro for efficient genome-wide fine-mapping with summary statistics and functional annotations

-We have developed SparsePro to efficiently conduct functionally informed fine-mapping.
+SparsePro is a command line tool for efficiently conducting genome-wide fine-mapping.
 Our method has two key features: First, by creating a sparse low-dimensional projection of the high-dimensional genotype, we enable a linear search of causal variants instead of an exponential search of causal configurations in most existing methods; Second, we adopt a probabilistic framework with a highly efficient variational expectation-maximization algorithm to integrate statistical associations and functional priors.

 Full description is available in our [preprint paper](https://www.biorxiv.org/content/10.1101/2021.10.04.463133v1).